 Formation of Contracts | 25% | 6-7 |

-Performance, breach, and discharge | 25% | 6-7 |
+Performance, Breach, and Discharge | 25% | 6-7 |

-Defenses to enforceability | 12.5% | 3-4 |
+Defenses to Enforceability | 12.5% | 3-4 |

-Contract Content and meaning | 12.5% | 3-4 |
+Contract Content and Meaning | 12.5% | 3-4 |

 Remedies | 12.5% | 3-4 |

-Third-party rights | 12.5% | 3-4 |
+Third-Party Rights | 12.5% | 3-4 |

-Formation of contracts
+Formation of Contracts

-Remember that under common law, an acceptance must be the "mirror image" of the offer or it will be considered rejected.
-In contrast, the UCC follows the "battle of the forms" in which an acceptance containing different terms is still regarded as enforceable.
+About 6-7 questions on the MBE will be on the formation of contracts.
+Under common law, an acceptance must be the "mirror image" of the offer, or it will be considered rejected.
+The UCC follows the "battle of the forms," in which an acceptance containing different terms is still regarded as enforceable.

-Performance, breach, and discharge
+Performance, Breach, and Discharge

-Defenses to enforceability
+Defenses to Enforceability

-Contract content and meaning
+Contract Content and Meaning

 Remedies

-Therefore, the general formula to calculate damages is as follows: the loss of value of the breaching party's performance + incidental costs + consequential costs – any expenses saved as a result of the breach.
+Therefore, the general formula to calculate damages is as follows: the loss of value of the breaching party's performance + incidental costs + consequential costs – any expenses saved as a result of the breach.6

 How to Study for Contracts on the MBE